Hello1024/hello1024.github.io/_posts/2021-09-28-tesco-clubcard.md

 ---
 layout: post
-title: My tesco clubcard
+title: My Tesco clubcard
 ---

 I think that tesco requiring a clubcard to get basic offers is silly.
-I therefore present to you the universal clubcard:
+I therefore present to you the universal Tesco Clubcard:

 Here is a picture of the QR barcode image to share:
 ![Tesco Clubcard Barcode Image](https://i.imgur.com/eFbgfL0.jpeg)